DNAProject/DNA/README.md

 ## Configurations for single-host deployment

- Copy the executable file `node`, `nodectl` and configuration file `config.json` to 4 different directories on the single host.
+ Copy the executable file `dnaNode` and configuration file `config.json` to 4 different directories on the single host.
 Then change each `config.json` file as following.
  *	The SeedList section should be same in all `config.json`.
  *	For the seed node, the `NodePort` is the same with the port in `SeedList` part.
  *	For each non-seed node, the `NodePort` should have different ports.